 HOW TO GET FROM SIEM REAP TO LUANG PRABANG

 I spent a short amount of time doing some brief research and quickly discovered I had a couple of options to make the journey of 1533 km.
 I could fly from Siem Reap to Luang Prabang for approximately $140 USD or I could make the journey by land on several buses for a total of $65.
 Considering I had three days to make the journey and the potential to save $75, I naively opted to travel overland by bus.

 The journey would end up taking me three days and I rode in 11 different vehicles.
-This is what to expect if you, like me, opt for the budget route from Siem Reap to Luang Prabang.
+This is what to expect if, like me, you opt for the budget route while traveling from Siem Reap to Luang Prabang.

 SIEM REAP TO VEINTANE

 I bought the first ticket in Siem Reap for $47, which was supposed to be a 17-hour journey.
 It would get me 1203km to Vientiane, a city on the Mekong River and the Laos border.
 At 7 am a man picked me up from my hostel and on a motorbike, he took me to a small shop to wait for a van.
 Half an hour later the van drove picked me up and drove me to Krong Stung Treng.

 It was in Krong Stung Treng that I asked the vendor at what time I would arrive in Vientiane.
 To my surprise he said 7 am in the morning.
 After an interesting discussion it seemed, there was nothing to do other than to accept the 7-hour add-on of time to my trip.
 He drove me to the bus station where I waited half an hour and boarded a new van.

 HOLD UP!
 Are you sure you’re ready to start hiking and traveling?
 GET INSURED FIRST!